-In the past, students were typically involved in design projects that enabled students to improve the quality of their life, for instance, by designing and constructing a stereo receiver.
-Under this NSF program, engineering students at the universities participating in this initiative are involved with designs that result in an original device or a custom modification of a device that improves the quality of life for a person with disabilities.
+Secondly, it is hoped that this publication serves to motivate both students and graduate engineers and others to work more actively in rehabilitation, leading to an increased technology and knowledge base to effectively address the needs of persons with disabilities.
+In the past, students were typically involved in design projects that enabled students to improve the quality of their lives, for instance, by designing and constructing a stereo receiver.
+Under this NSF program, engineering students at participating universities are involved with designs that result in an original device or a custom modification of a device that improves the quality of life for a person with disabilities.
 The engineering design students are provided an opportunity for practical and creative problem solving to address a welldefined need, and the disabled person receives the product of that process.
 There is no financial cost incurred by disabled persons participating in this NSF program; upon completion, the finished project becomes the property of the individual for whom it was designed.

 Under faculty supervision, students developed specific projects, through their senior design classes, to address the identified needs of particular disabled individuals.
 Local school districts and hospitals participated in the effort by referring interested individuals to the program.
-Each project is specifically designed for a disabled individual or a group of disabled individuals with a similar need by a single student or a team of students.
+A single student or a team of students specifically designs each project for a disabled individual or a group of disabled individuals with a similar need.